T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ## Project Name:
-### An online Grocery Store
+### Event and Guest Planner

 #### Overview:
-### An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly.
+### The Event and Guest Planner is a tool designed to help users create, manage, and organize events effectively.
+It allows users to add, update, and delete events, as well as manage guest lists for each event.
+The system provides a range of features, including tracking RSVP statuses, sending reminders to guests, and exporting guest lists to CSV files for easy sharing or printing.
+It is ideal for event managers who need to manage event details and attendees seamlessly.

 #### User Story:
-#### As a customer I should be able to do the following :
-- Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+#### As an Event Manager, I Should Be Able To:
+ - Create new events with details like name, date, description, and location.
+ - View a list of all created events.
+ - Search for specific events by name.
+ - Delete events that are no longer needed.
+ - Add guests to a specific event with their name, phone number, email, and initial RSVP status.
+ - View a list of all guests for a particular event.
-- Search for Products.
+ - Search for a guest by email within an event.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+ - Update a guest’s RSVP status to "Attending," "Not Attending," or "Pending."
-- Remove a product from the shopping cart.
+ - Remove guests from an event if needed.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+ - Filter guests by their RSVP status.
+ - Send reminders to guests with a "Pending" RSVP status.
+ - Export the guest list to a CSV file for sharing or printing purposes.

 #### Usage :
- Explain to the user how to use your project . for example:
+ Explain to the user how to use your project.
+ - Type create_event to create a new event with specified details.
+ - Type display_events to show all events.
+ - Type search_event event_name to search for a specific event.
+ - Type delete_event event_name to remove an event.
+ - Type add_guest to add a guest to a specific event.
+ - Type display_guests to list all guests for a particular event.
- - type in search product_name to search for a product.
+ - Type search_guest guest_email to search for a guest by email.
- - type in list_products to show all the products in the grocery.
- - type in show product_name to get information about this product.
- - type in buy product_name to buy the product .
- - and so on...
+ - Type update_rsvp guest_email new_status to update a guest’s RSVP status.
+ - Type remove_guest guest_email to remove a guest from an event.
+ - Type filter_by_rsvp rsvp_status to filter guests by RSVP status.
+ - Type send_reminder to send reminders to guests with pending RSVPs.
+ - Type export_guests_to_csv to export the guest list to a CSV file.